-The Bonds will be issued in fully registered book-entry-only form, without certificates.
-One certificate shall be issued for the aggregate principal amount of each series of the Bonds maturing in each year, and when issued, will be registered in the name of Cede & Co., as nominee of DTC.
-DTC will act as securities depository for the Bonds.
-The certificates will be on deposit with DTC.
+The Bonds and Notes will be issued in fully registered book-entry form only in the form of one certificate for each maturity of the Bonds and one certificate for the aggregate principal amount of the Notes, and, when issued, will be registered in the name of Cede & Co., as nominee of DTC.
 DTC will be responsible for maintaining a book-entry system for recording the interests of its participants and transfers of the interests among its participants.
-The participants will be responsible for maintaining records regarding the beneficial ownership interests in the Bonds on behalf of the individual purchasers.
-Individual purchases may be made in the principal amount of an integral multiple of \$1,000, with a minimum purchase of \$5,000, through book entries made on the books and the records of DTC and its participants.
-Individual purchasers of the Bonds will not receive certificates representing their beneficial ownership interests in the Bonds the records of DTC and its participants.
-See "BOOK-entry owner will receive a credit balance on the books of its nominee, and this credit balance will be confirmed by an initial transaction statement stating the details of the Bonds purchased.
-See "BOOK-ENTRY-ONLY SYSTEM" herein.
+The participants will be responsible for maintaining records regarding the beneficial ownership interests in the Bonds and Notes on behalf of the individual purchasers.
+Individual purchasers of the Bonds and Notes, but each book-entry owner will receive a credit balance on the books of DTC's nominee, and this credit balance will be confirmed by an initial transaction statement stating the details of the Bonds and Notes purchased.
+See "DESCRIPTION OF THE BONDS AND NOTES - Book-Entry-Only System" below.